 Instructions

-• Preheat the oven to 375°F. Grease one 24-count mini muffin tin (or 2 12-count mini muffin tins) with non stick spray and set aside.
+• Preheat the oven to 375°F. Grease one 24-count mini muffin tin (or two 12-count mini muffin tins) with non stick spray and set aside.

 • Whisk together the flour, cocoa powder, baking soda and salt and set aside.

 • Switch the oven to broil then place half of the large marshmallow cut side down inside the hole of the cookies.
-Broil the cookies on high for 1-3 minutes until the marshmallows are puffy and golden brown on the top.
+Broil the cookies on high for 1-3 minutes, until the marshmallows are puffy and golden brown on the top.
 Keep an eye on them the whole time because they can burn quickly.
-The marshmallows will puff really high, but will come back down once they’re removed from the oven.
-Allow to cool for 5 minutes then transfer to a wire rack to cool completely.
+Allow them to cool in the pan for 5 minutes then carefully transfer to a wire rack.

 Last step!
 If you make this, please leave a review letting us know how it was!